Helping achieve the eight Millennium Development Goals

 - Shapes markets reducing vaccine prices by pooling demand and attracting new manufacturers, including those from emerging economies, to encourage healthy competition.

-- Strengthens health systems reducing bottlenecks in delivering vaccines and improving maternal, newborn and child health services.
+- Strengthens health systems reducing bottlenecks in delivering vaccines and improving immunisation outcomes.

 - Maximises aid effectiveness channelling funds through national health plans and budgets, thus reducing transaction costs for countries.